imprest/mgp/README.md

 # Mgp

-Personal project using Phoenix and Elixir to extract and parse xbase database for Data Warehousing
+Personal project using Phoenix and Elixir to extract and parse xbase database for Data Warehousin